6: Pianos vs. Keyboards / Points to Ponder

 "Notes are silver and rests are gold.
 I can't hear your silence - it must be louder!" -- W.A.Mozart

-No Keyboards: An electric keyboard with only 61 keys is not adequate for even the first few weeks of lessons and should not be considered an option.
+No Keyboards: An electric keyboard with less than 88 keys is not adequate for even the first few weeks of lessons and should not be considered an option.
 The key size is often smaller than real piano keys and the touch response is poor.
 Wide ranges of loud and soft, high and low, legato and staccato, along with a sustain pedal, are needed inorder to properly practice techniques taught at the very first lesson.
-The use of a 61 key keyboard as a student's only resource for daily practice is a disservice to any budding musician.
+The use of a small keyboard as a student's only resource for daily practice is a disservice to any budding musician.
 A wise use of tight budget dollars would be the purchase of a digital piano with 88 weighted keys or a used acoustic piano in good condition.

 Digital Pianos: Many families decide to purchase a computer compatible, 88 key digital piano.
 In fact the Sharon Renkes Piano Studio includes a digital piano along with a "real" acoustic piano.
 All digital instruments come with a variety of bells and whistles in a wide range of pricepoints.
 Many digital brands are coming closer to the touch, response and sound of a real, acoustic grand piano.
 No digital piano can exactly replicate the experience of playing a tuned, high quality, acoustic piano.